vinhDev3006/vinhDev3006/README.md

 # 💫 About Me:

-## 📚 Currently learning:

-- Tensorflow and Pytorch for deep learning and neural network development 🧠🤖
-- Selenium for web testing and automation 🌐🔍
-- Exploring new technologies and frameworks to expand my skillset 🤔📖

-## 💪 Also:

-- A fitness enthusiast and gym lover 🏋️‍♀️🏋️‍♂️
-- Passionate about health and wellness, and exploring new ways to stay active and healthy 🍎🏃‍♀️
+I am deeply passionate about the exciting realms of Artificial Intelligence and Machine Learning, with a strong foundation in TensorFlow and PyTorch for developing cutting-edge neural networks.
+I thrive on exploring the latest technologies and frameworks to continuously expand my skill set.
+Beyond the digital world, I am a fitness enthusiast, dedicating myself to health and wellness, always on the lookout for innovative ways to stay active and maintain a strong and healthy lifestyle.

 ## 🌐 Socials: